Louisiana Gov. John Bel Edwards wins re-election in blow to Trump

 "And as for the president, God bless his heart," Edwards continued.

-Edwards was up by over 19,000 votes with 96% of precincts reporting Saturday night, according to the Associated Press.
+Edwards was up by over 19,000 votes with 96 percent of precincts reporting Saturday night, according to The Associated Press.

 "I am disappointed, if I am being very honest," Rispone said in his concession speech.

-Edwards’ victory in a state that Trump carried in 2016 by nearly 20 percentage points highlights the limitations of nationalizing local races.
-Rispone, a wealthy businessman and long-time Republican donor, tied himself to Trump.
-He often railed against illegal immigrants on the campaign trail and portrayed Edwards as a "liberal, socialist-leaning governor."
+Edwards' victory in a state that Trump carried by nearly 20 percentage points in 2016 highlights the limits of nationalizing local races.
+Rispone, a wealthy businessman and longtime Republican donor, tied himself to Trump.
+He often railed against illegal immigrants and portrayed Edwards as a "liberal, socialist-leaning governor."

-Louisiana is the second reliably red state that voted for Trump to elect a Democrat as governor in the past month.
-Kentucky elected Attorney General Andy Beshear over GOP incumbent Gov. Matt Bevin, despite Trump’s campaign efforts in the state.
+Kentucky elected Attorney General Andy Beshear over Republican Gov. Matt Bevin, despite Trump's campaign efforts in the state.

 Edwards was a top target for the GOP as the Republican National Committee spent $2 million to defeat him and Trump visited the state three times in five weeks to support Rispone.